Javascript is required

 • Ecosystem Protection and Biodiversity Conservation

-Research addressing the preservation, restoration, and modeling of ecosystems under anthropogenic stress.
+Research addressing the preservation, restoration, and modelling of ecosystems under anthropogenic stress.
 This area includes biodiversity conservation, ecosystem service valuation, reforestation, soil conservation, and nature-based solutions to enhance ecological stability.

 • Energy, Industry, and Environmental Systems